opennote-org/opennote/README.md

 ### Setting up the project

 The project comes with a `build_and_deploy.sh` script at the root.
 You need Docker installed to get it deploying the notebook for you.
+Notice that, you need Flutter and Rust setup in your environment before launching the script, otherwise it will fail.

 If you would like to specify a different place to store data.
 You may change the following:
 ```sh